What is Bottom Up Forecasting?

 With the historical AOVs and ASPs calculated and the forecast of the three drivers ready, we are now prepared for the next step.

-Revenue Forecast Build-Up
+Step 3.
+Bottom-Up Revenue Build-Up

 Since we worked our way down to ASP, we will now work our way back up by starting with forecasting ASP.

-From above, the XLOOKUP formula contains three parts, with each pertaining to three distinct scenarios:
+The XLOOKUP formula contains three parts, with each pertaining to three distinct scenarios:

 - Active Case (e.g., Base, Upside, Downside)